 There are many ways to see the truth.
 Because it is vast, it is hard to see through one lens.
 Thus, members seek to see through multiple lenses and combine disciplines to understand the problem comprehensively.
 Through the integral approach, we take into account of knowledge diverse and valid in all walks of life.
 When the credit where the source is reliable, then it does not matter if it is a myth or a scientific research, it is still worth attention.
 The approach takes on the intersubjectivity, subjectivity, objectivity, and inner objectivity model from Wilber’s AQAL Model and much more (to all pioneers of the Integral theory who contributed to the pool of knowledge).

 By learning how the truth can be found in the minds of people and culture, members interview people from different backgrounds and conduct service learning to deepen their knowledge about how certain events impact people’s lives.
 In seeing how it impacts the environment, members use scientific approaches to find solutions to remedy the problem or find out the source of the problem.
 It is through full utilization of diverse bodies of knowledge which changes us how we see the problem or approach it.

-Just like the integral education, the interdisciplinary education allows members to look at the situation through cross-referencing different disciplines.
+Just like the integral education, the interdisciplinary education allows members to look at the situation through cross-referencing different disciplines from both the science, the arts, the humanities, and education.
 By putting multiple disciplines together into one theme, we avoid the pitfall of creating uni-model solutions which solve everything.
 Instead, we create more complex and dynamic solutions which can benefit over time and requires mindfulness over time.